 I love any kind of pound cake.
 There’s just something so lovely about a simple cake made with good quality ingredients.
 I make this recipe regularly during the blood orange season.
-This varies from year to year but is generally sometime from November to March.
+The season varies from year to year but is generally sometime from November to March.
 Hence updating this post now with some fresh photos.

 Blood orange juice is the most wonderful colour of dark pink.
 Funnily enough, the juice doesn’t actually colour the cake pink, but if you use it for the glaze, it definitely does!
 Sometimes, the rosy hue of the syrup and flecks of orange rind are sometimes just visible when the cake is sliced – but it depends on the strength of the colour to begin with.

 Of course, this cake is absolutely delicious made with ordinary oranges as well.
 Although I hesitate to call any orange ordinary.
-I mean, seriously, did you ever really look at the segments?
+I mean, seriously, did you ever really look at the individual segments up close?
 Oranges are little miracles of engineering.